mistricky/Flag/README.md

 To install this module type the following:

 perl Makefile.PL
 make
 make test
 make install

 DEPENDENCIES

 This module requires these other modules and libraries:

 blah blah blah

 COPYRIGHT AND LICENCE

 Put the correct copyright and licence information here.

-Copyright (C) 2018 by 赵展浩
+Copyright (C) 2018 by Younccat

 This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself, either Perl version 5.18.2 or, at your option, any later version of Perl 5 you may have available.